CRYPTO-KU/CURE-Privacy-Preserving-Split-Learning/ARTIFACT-APPENDIX.md

 3. **Long-Running Experiments**: Full benchmark sweeps take 1-2 hours.
 Use `--quick` mode for faster validation.

 4. **Dataset**: MNIST processed binary files (>100MB) are excluded from the repository.
 For timing benchmarks, synthetic 784-dimensional data is generated automatically.
-For accuracy experiments, download MNIST from http://yann.lecun.com/exdb/mnist/.
+For accuracy experiments, download MNIST from the [CVDF mirror](https://github.com/cvdfoundation/mnist) or [HuggingFace](https://huggingface.co/datasets/ylecun/mnist).

 ---